LinuxLab-ESGI/fstab-Memento/README.md

 ## Dump column

 The fifth column indicates the dump option.
-Dump is a backup programm.
+Dump is a backup program.
 If the value is set to 1, the filesystem will be backup with dump and not if it's set to 0.
-> The programm dump nis needed for this option, it is usually not installed so it can be set to 0.
+> The program dump is needed for this option, it is usually not installed so it can be set to 0.

 ## Fsck column